Spinifex country on Pullen Pullen Reserve. Photo Wild Vista Digital Production.

 Leading the recovery

 A Recovery Team has been established, comprising our own ecologists and some of Australia’s leading scientists.
-The team is guiding research and the planning and implementation of a recovery program to save the bird from extinction, including:
+The team is guiding research and the recovery program to save the bird from extinction, including:

-Securing the site to ensure there’s minimal human disturbance
+• Securing the site to ensure minimal human disturbance

 Our understanding of the parrot’s biology and ecology is rapidly expanding.
 A number of scientific and popular science articles have already been published.
 These are listed on the Night Parrot Recovery Team’s website.